lambduli/reading/reports/visible-type-application.md

 But how is it done in the paper?

-I think this is where the sort-of-non-deterministic use of V_INSTS comes to the picture.
+I think this is where the sort-of-non-deterministic use of V_INSTS comes into the picture.

 1. We start with the rule V_APP, we want the left-hand-side to be a function type of two concrete types.
 2. We then have to use the V_INSTS rule to instantiate the actual, polymorphic type of the expression (the type annotation).